Depending on your laptop there are a few clients that can be installed.

 Once logged in, you will be presented with the CRSP top level screen.
 You can

-follow the tabs to your Lab shared areas in My-labs or HOME
+follow the tab My-labs to your Lab shared areas or the tab My-Home

 Nothing can be stored in HOME area, it is used for for files associated with the account